DIPlib/diplib/doc/src/features.md

 \section binary_moments Moments of binary object

+\subsection binary_moments_Size Size
+The \ref size_features_Size feature is the zero order moment of the binary object.

 \subsection binary_moments_Center Center
 Coordinates of the geometric mean (centroid) of the object (with sub-pixel precision), which is the first order normalized moment of the binary shape.